CHDR-Inventory-System/server/README.md

 To actually start the server, make sure the virtual environment is activated.

 Run `python3 src/app.py` to start the server.
-You can also run `python3 src/app.py --debug` to start the server in auto-reload mode.
+You can also run `python3 src/app.py --reload` to start the server in auto-reload mode.
 This will restart the server whenever you make a change to a file.
 If you want to run the server using a different host or port, you can also optionally pass `--port [PORT]` or `--host [HOST]`.

+For a full list of commands, run: `py src/app.py -h`

 If you're on a Unix system, you can also start the server with `gunicorn -c gunicorn.conf.py`.
 This allows you to keep track of server logs and make use of gunicorn workers.
 Use `gunicorn -c gunicorn.conf.py --reload` to start the server in auto-reload mode.